sofa-framework/doc/components/engine/transform/rigidtoquatengine.md

 <!-- generate_doc -->
 # RigidToQuatEngine

-Transform a couple of Vec3 and Quaternion in Rigid
+Transform a couple of Vec3 and Quaternion in Rigid.

 ## Vec3d